-He assumed his duties as Director General of the Institute of Economic Affairs on 1 January 1993 and stepped down in 2009 to pursue lecturing and writing opportunities in the USA.
+He assumed his duties as director general of the Institute of Economic Affairs on 1 January 1993.

-He also served as co-founder and chairman, from 1993 to 1997, of the Institute for Children, Boston, MA; founder director (1991-3), Institute for Justice, Washington, DC; international trustee (1988-93), The Fraser Institute, Vancouver, BC; and founder trustee of Buckeye Institute, Dayton, OH.
+He also served as co-founder and chairman, from 1993 to 1997, of the Institute for Children, Boston, MA; founder director (1991-3), Institute for Justice, Washington DC; international trustee (1988-93), The Fraser Institute, Vancouver, BC; and founder trustee of Buckeye Institute, Dayton, OH.

-He was a director of Fairbridge and of the International Policy Network and chairman of the Institute Development and Relations Committee of the board of Atlas Economic Research Foundation (USA).
-He was also a board member of the Institute for Humane Studies at George Mason University, Fairfax, VA; of the Institute of Economic Studies (Europe) in Paris, France; and of the Mont Pélerin Society.
+He is a director of Fairbridge and of the International Policy Network and chairman of the executive committee of the board of Atlas Economic Research Foundation (USA).
+He is also a board member of the Institute for Humane Studies at George Mason University, Fairfax, VA; of the Institute of Economic Studies (Europe) in Paris, France; and of the Mont Pélerin Society.